benlmyers/swiftui-particles/README.md

 }
 ```

-Like SwiftUI modifiers, entity modifiers are applied inwards first.
+Like SwiftUI modifiers, entity modifiers are applied outwards first, inwards last.
 Some modifiers affect the initial behavior of an entity, while others affect the behavior on each frame.
+For instance, since `.initialPosition(...)` *ses* a particle's position, applying this modifier before `.initialOffset(...)` will cause the offset to not be applied. `.initialOffset(...)` must be written *inside*.

 ### List of Modifiers